60pportunities/documentacao/docs/recipe_60pportunities_certificacao_dcpc.md

 B. Security scans executed immediately prior to deployment resulted in significant rework for Scrum Team.
 D. Security was not one of the roles included in this simulation.

-Um dos muitos motivos para não prosseguir com a implementação da Entrega Contínua é um mal-entendido sobre os requisitos de auditoria e a segregação de funções.
-One of the many reasons for not pursuing Continuous Delivery implementation is a misunderstanding of audit requirements and segregation of duty.
+13) One of the many reasons for not pursuing Continuous Delivery implementation is a misunderstanding of audit requirements and segregation of duty.
 RESPOSTA: TRUE

-13) Typical discoveries in Sprint Two of the simulation:
+14) Typical discoveries in Sprint Two of the simulation:
 A. Cross-training empowers people and improves team's ability to delivery.
 B. New skills acquisition opens opportunities for better handling emergency and new business requests (i.e. security vulnerability issues, changes in market demand).
 C. Some people may be less interested in cross-training if they are concerned about their "Job Security".